Risk Factors

 About CHA₂DS₂-VASc

 The CHA₂DS₂-VASc score quantifies stroke risk in patients with non-valvular atrial fibrillation to guide anticoagulation decisions.
 Introduced by Lip et al. in 2010 as a refinement of the original CHADS₂ score, it adds vascular disease, age 65–74, and sex category to improve risk stratification in low-risk patients.
+The score is the cornerstone of AFib management guidelines worldwide and is recommended by the ACC/AHA, ESC, and CCS.

 Acronym Breakdown